Installation

 -

-Cross-Platform: Unified API which works on Android, iOS, Web, and macOS.
+Cross-Platform: Unified APIs which work on Android, iOS, Web, and macOS.

 - Android: Built with Credential Manager library